lenalytics/airbnb-australia/README.md

-# Analysis of Airbnb properties in Australia
+# Analysis of Airbnb Properties in Australia

 This time, I will explore the Airbnb dataset from 2021 obtained at [insideairbnb.com](https://insideairbnb.com) for Australia.
 I'll visualise all the listings on the map using a great Python library [Datashader](https://datashader.org), will use [Metabase](http://metabase.com) (an open-source BI tool) to answer questions like